Stop the Post-Hike Hobble: 3 Best Hiking Backpacks for Back Pain

 How to Fit Your Pack to Prevent Pain

-Even the best pack in the world won’t help you if it is adjusted incorrectly.
+Even the best pack in the world will not help you if it is adjusted incorrectly.
 Fitting a backpack takes about 3 minutes.
 Here is the process:

-2. Waist First, Always: Buckle the hip belt so it sits right over your hip bones (iliac crest).
+- Waist First, Always: Buckle the hip belt so it sits right over your hip bones.
 Tighten until it feels snug.
 You should feel the weight settle into your hips, not hanging from your shoulders.

 Pro Tip: Walk around with a loaded pack for 5 minutes before hitting the trail.
 If anything is digging in, adjust it now, not 3 miles in.